 Clay Tile Roof Tie-In

 We do a lot of these flat additions tied in to tile roofs and have run into a rash of clay tile roofs lately.
 Usually we tear out two rows of tile in advance of the job and when all is finished we put back one row.
 So long as half the tile are saved there are enough to put back.
-This works out well as the original installers run the first row too low anyway.
+This works out well as the original installers almost always run the first row too low anyway.